kuijjerlab/PySNAIL/README.md

 ```

 ### Example Dataset
 The CAIMAN packages includes an example dataset for users to test the method on.
-This can be found under the following directories.
+This can be found under the `test` directory.
 The `expression.tsv` contains expression levels for 10,000 randomly selected genes from [the Mouse ENCODE Project Consortium](https://www.encodeproject.org/reference-epigenome-matrix/?type=Experiment&related_series.@type=ReferenceEpigenome&replicates.library.biosample.donor.organism.scientific_name=Mus+musculus).
+The `groups.tsv` contains the tissue information for each sample.
 ```bash
 $ test/expression.tsv
 $ test/groups.tsv